Shishir-Dubey/Project_IT_TOOLS/README.md

 a zip file in 'daily_data'.
 The zip file is the same as provided by Koby.
 Then, Oozie triggers the system to crunch data.

-### Variant.csv must be put in the 'static_data' folder.
+### Important:

-### The repository must be cloned in the home dir of the user.
+- The repository must be cloned in the home dir of the user.

+- CHMOD 777 bash_scrips/daily_process.sh

+- change the absolute path in pySrcipts/GetWeather.py

 How to simulate a full cycle of the system?